wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

     shall be deemed to carry on business as a patent attorney.

-    (4) Any person who or company which fails to comply with or acts in contravention of the provisions of this section commits an offence, and shall be liable on summary conviction to a fine not exceeding 100 pounds.
+    (4) Any person who or company which fails to comply with or acts in contravention of the provisions of this section commits an offence, and shall be liable on conviction to a fine not exceeding $200\.

     (5) Nothing in this section shall be construed as prohibiting barristers or solicitors of the High Court of New Zealand from giving professional advice or taking such part in proceedings under this Act as has heretofore been taken by them.

     (6) Nothing in this section shall prevent the personal representative of a deceased patent attorney from carrying on the business or practice of the deceased patent attorney for a period not exceeding 3 years from the date of the death of the patent attorney, or for such further period (if any) as the court may allow, if the personal representative is himself registered as a patent attorney or employs a person who is registered as a patent attorney to manage the business or practice.

     Compare: 1921--22 No 18 s 135

+    Section 103(4): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 103(5): amended, on 1 April 1980, pursuant to [section 12][163] of the Judicature Amendment Act 1979 (1979 No 124).